-While “referral marketing” sounds like a large and complicated topic, in essence, it comes down to one simple question:
+Coming up with referral marketing strategies may sound like a large and complicated topic.
+But, in essence, it comes down to one simple question:

 “Hey, do you know a company that (fill in the blank)?”

 When it comes to building a business, you want to hear two possible answers: